petermollet/ecommerce_react_redux/README.md

 ## Presentation

-This Project is a from a tutorial found on [alphorm.com](https://www.alphorm.com/tutoriel/formation-en-ligne-reactjs-redux-et-lapi-contexte-creer-un-site-e-commerce-de-a-a-z) .
+This Project is from a tutorial found on [alphorm.com](https://www.alphorm.com/tutoriel/formation-en-ligne-reactjs-redux-et-lapi-contexte-creer-un-site-e-commerce-de-a-a-z) .

 It's a simple E-commerce app using React.js and React-redux, which allows to use a global State for a ReactJS application, instead of only have states and props locally.